Kourtney Kardashian Gets Called A Wh**e by Kim Kardashian Over Scott Disick

 Kourtney Kardashian and Scott Disick may not be together anymore, but it’s a well-known fact that they put up a united front for the sake of their kids.
-However, lately, the two have been fighting a lot and in the latest clipping of Keeping Up with the Kardashians, Kim Kardashian told Kourtney that Scott Disick got a girl home with him and that Kourtney was a “wh**e.”
+However, lately, the two have been fighting a lot and in the latest clipping of Keeping Up with the Kardashians, Kim Kardashian told Kourtney that Scott Disick got a girl home with him and that Kourtney was a “wh**e”.

 It was in the clip that Scott Disick admitted to being a sex addict.
 Of course, Kourtney didn’t like what she heard.
 “It’s just never going to work out,” she told him, People magazine has reported.
-And in the same clip, Disick calls Kourtney Kardashian “the love of my life.”
+And in the same clip, Disick calls Kourtney Kardashian “the love of my life”.
 It’s true that Scott Disick and Kourtney Kardashian have always been uncertain about their feelings for each other and have maintained they will be there for their kids, but when it comes to reconciliation, it doesn’t seem to be on the cards.

 The Inquisitr had earlier reported that Kourtney Kardashian isn’t even letting Scott in her house.
 “Kourtney told Scott that she doesn’t want anything to do with him right now,” an insider said.
 “She wouldn’t even let him in their house.”